realm/realm-dart-samples/dart_flexible_sync/README.md

 ## Atlas App Services Configuration Steps

+### Using existing demo App Service

-This sample is using an already existing Atlas App Service with AppID `dart_flexible_sync-nxkdq`.
+This sample is using an already prepared Atlas App Service with AppID `dart_flexible_sync-nxkdq`.
+The app_id is configured in "\atlas_app\realm_config.json"

+### Creating a new App Service

-If you want to create your own Atlas App Service and to have an access to the cloud App, follow the instruction below.
+If you want to create an Atlas App Service and have an access to the cloud App, follow the instruction below.

 1. Create an account on [cloud.mongodb.com](https://cloud.mongodb.com).
 Follow the instructions: [Register a new Atlas Account](https://www.mongodb.com/docs/atlas/tutorial/create-atlas-account/#register-a-new-service-account).

+#### Using Realm CLI

+1. Create an App using [realm-cli](https://www.mongodb.com/docs/atlas/app-services/cli/#mongodb-binary-bin.realm-cli).
+1. Open command line terminal and go to the root folder of this Flutter app.
+1. Install `realm-cli` following the [instructions](https://www.mongodb.com/docs/atlas/app-services/cli/#mongodb-binary-bin.realm-cli).

+    `npm install -g mongodb-realm-cli`

+1. Login to the realm-cli:

+    `realm-cli login --api-key="<my api key>" --private-api-key="<my private api key>"`

+1. Go into folder '\atlas_app':

+    `cd atlas_app`

+1. Deploy the app to Atlas App Services:
+* IMPORTANT: Before to push the app make sure the cluster name is the same like the cluster in your account.
+Go to "\atlas_app\data_sources\mongodb-atlas\config.json" and set the json field `clusterName`.
+Then run this command:

+    `realm-cli push --yes`

+#### Using App Services UI

 1. Create a new app following the instructions here: [Create an App with Atlas App Services UI](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-realm-ui).
     For the purpose of this sample you don't need to create an app from a template.
 You can just create an empty application.
 1. Go to the **Authentication** menu in the left panel and make sure the option "Allow users to log in anonymously" under `Authentication providers` tab is ON.
 Save and then click the button `Review draft & deploy`.
 Read [Authentication Providers](https://www.mongodb.com/docs/atlas/app-services/authentication/providers/) for more information about the other authentication types.